JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpBrush Classes.md

    ' // Obtain information about the linear gradient brush.
    ' // How many colors have been specified to be interpolated for this brush?
    DIM colorCount AS LONG = linGrBrush.GetInterpolationColorCount

-   ' // Allocate a buffer large enough to hold the set of colors.
-   DIM rgcolors(0 TO colorCount - 1) AS ARGB

-   ' // Allocate a buffer to hold the relative positions of the colors.
-   DIM rgPositions(0 TO colorCount - 1) AS SINGLE

-   ' // Get the colors and their relative positions. linGrBrush.GetInterpolationColors(@rgcolors(0), @rgPositions(0), colorCount)

-   ' // Fill a small rectangle with each of the colors.
-   DIM pSolidBrush AS CGpSolidBrush PTR
-   FOR j AS LONG = 0 TO colorCount - 1
-      pSolidBrush = NEW CGpSolidBrush(rgcolors(j))
-      graphics.FillRectangle(pSolidBrush, 15 * j, 0, 10, 10)
-      Delete pSolidBrush
-   NEXT

 END SUB
 ' ========================================================================================